albinblaschka/vegsoup-data/README.md

 Up to now, R. Kaiser, M. Staudinger and T. Eberl and are the main contributors.
 You are welcome to join the project!

-The bibtex file `./refernces.bib` that is contained in each project folder gives citation information for a particular data set (see also section license).
+The bibtex file `./refernces.bib` that is contained in each project folder gives intellectual property rights for a particular data set (see also section license).
 The *URL* field provides a link to a PDF-file in case of a literature source.

 ![](README.png)